etwk/blog/content/lists/books.md

 ## Teaching
 - [ ] Reading Lessons: The books we read at school, the conversations they spark and why they matter #must
+- [ ] Think Like Socrates: Using Questions to Invite Wonder and Empathy Into the Classroom, Grades 4-12 (Shanna Peeples) #must
+- [ ] Socratic Circles: Fostering Critical and Creative Thinking in Middle and High School (Matt Copeland)

 ## Technology
 - [ ] The Network State: How To Start a New Country #bumingbai